Travel Blog – Blog About Traveling | The Broad Life

 Washington Monument – Washington, D.C., United States

-View from the above of Washington Monument.
+View from above of the Washington Monument.
 Image source: GPA Photo Archive.

 In “The Lost Symbol”, Robert Langdon finds himself incarcerated at the Washington Monument when he sees the Capitol in front of his eyes.
 In fact, the Washington Monument is a monument to the first President of the United States.
-It was built in two periods 1848-1854 and 1876-1884 in Washington, D.C.
+It was built in two periods, 1848-1854 and 1876-1884, in Washington, D.C.
 As a result, visitors can now notice the difference in gloss on the surface of the marble structure.
-When completed in 1885, the masterpiece designed by architect Robert Mills was the tallest building in the world with 169m in height.
+When completed in 1885, the masterpiece designed by architect Robert Mills was the tallest building in the world, with 169m in height.

 Read more: Istanbul Travel Guide: Everything You Need to Know Before Visiting the City of Two Continents